codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 Notice that all filters are multiple-choice so you can select multiple values for each filter category.
-At any given point you can see all the active filters on top of the screen.
+At any given point you can see all the active filters at the top of the page the screen.

 {% include
 image.html